bobersnip/bobersnip/README.md

 Today, I am a Software Development Engineer at Amazon Inc..
 I have been so blessed to have the opportunity to work at one of the largest modern tech companies in the world.

-Specialties: Python, C++, HTML, Java, SQL
+Specialties: Python, React, Typescript, C++, HTML, Java, SQL

 Software: Git, Excel, Slack, Teams, Visual Studio Code